Social Media

 Visit Sungei Buloh Wetland Reserve to spot wild crocodiles, monitor lizards and birds, and explore mangrove forests!
 This kid-friendly nature park is a great place for families

 Looking for an exciting yet leisurely activity to try with the kids?
 Sungei Buloh Wetland Reserve is one of those places we love to visit multiple times because there’s no way of getting bored!
 It’s a spot that I also frequently recommend to friends and family who pass through town, as it is a jewel of an ecosystem.
 In the 19th century, mangroves were found all along the coastline of Singapore, but were cleared for industry and housing.
-Today, forests of mangroves can only be found on offshore islands and nature reserves.
+Today, forests of mangroves can only be found on offshore islands and nature reserves such as Sungei Buloh Wetland Reserve.

 Sungei Buloh Wetland Reserve is incredibly kid-friendly and an easy day trip that can be completed in as little as an hour or stretched out to a few hours if you choose to walk the longer trails.
 Keep reading to find out all about this beautiful slice of wildlife in Singapore!